-Our membership is comprised of national organizations representing health care workers, nurses, seniors, churches, anti-poverty groups, women and trade unions, as well as affiliated coalitions in 10 provinces and 1 territory.
+Our membership is comprised of national organizations representing health care workers, nurses, seniors, churches, anti-poverty groups, women and trade unions, as well as affiliated coalitions in ten provinces and one territory.

 Health care in Canada is a fundamental right without distinction of race, gender, age, religion, sexual orientation, political belief, immigration status, and economic or social condition.
 We defend this right and ensure that the following principles shape the direction of health care in Canada.

 - The recognition of the highest attainment of health as a fundamental right throughout life and the necessity of preserving public health through active measures of promotion, prevention, and protection including such determinants as housing, food safety, income, education, environment, employment and peace.

 - The recognition that many Aboriginal people have a poor health status and a high burden of disease.
 The current system is failing and requires a transformation of the relationship between Canada and its Aboriginal people to find solutions together.

 - The recognition of health care as a public good for which no financial barriers must be erected.
 We affirm the need for a system of public health care which is organized on the basis of public administration, public insurance and the delivery of services on a public, not-for-profit basis.

 - Opposition to any commercialization and privatization of health care.
 Therefore the federal government must negotiate a general exclusion of health services and health insurance from all trade agreements.